swt30/thesis/chapters/02-eos/02-eos.md

 The equation of state that I used necessarily has some uncertainty in it, especially in regions near the critical point of water^[@Wagner2002] and at high temperatures and pressures where there are sometimes conflicting experimental and theoretical data.^[@Baraffe2008]
 The error in the equation of state varies depending on the original data source.
 For the region encompassed by the IAPWS data,^[@Wagner2002] the density uncertainty is approximately 0.01 per cent (liquid and solid), 0.03 to 0.1 per cent (vapour), and up to 0.5 per cent in the region around and beyond the critical point.
-@Wagner2002 give a more detailed breakdown of these errors in their section 6.3.2, in particular fig. 6.1.
+@Wagner2002 give a more detailed breakdown of these errors in their section 6.3.2, in particular figure 6.1.
 I estimate that the error beyond these regions is closer to 1 per cent if we extrapolate beyond the table and assume that the uncertainty continues to increase at higher temperatures and pressures.
 For the supercritical fluid, plasma and superionic phases in the data of @French2009, they state that "the QMD EOS is accurate up to 1 per cent for the conditions relevant for the giant planet’s interiors of our solar system."
 For the ice VII phase, the measurements of @Sugimura2010 have errors of between 0.003 per cent and 0.5 per cent.
 Finally, it is not possible to give a meaningful uncertainty estimate at higher pressures where no measurements exist, but I do not treat the temperature dependence there anyway.

+> TODO: choose one of either "per cent" and % throughout the rest of the dissertation ("per cent" is MNRAS style)

 ### How my EOS improves on previous work